Rush Limbaugh back in the saddle at the Limbaugh Institute for Advanced Conservative Studies.

 The terrorist surveillance program's blown sky high.

-Now this is blown sky high.
+How this is blown sky high.

-Uh somebody and then what I there's no conclusion is a shadow government out there in this government that's trying to undermine this administration and the process undermine the ability to achieve victory over this enemy.
+And whatever else is come up with to do, if somebody leaks it, somebody, and what I, there's no conclusion, is a shadow government out there in this government that's trying to undermine this administration and in the process undermine the ability to achieve victory over this enemy.

 They'll just leak it again.

-Let's go back, let's listen to some more Bill Keller, the uh executive editor of the New York Times.
+Bill Keller, the executive editor of the New York Times.

 We played this earlier.

-We'll we'll start with this again.
+We'll start with this again.

-Blitzer last night on CNN interviewing by phone, Bill Keller asked him a question.
+Blitzer, last night on CNN, interviewing by phone Bill Keller, asked him a question.

 Is that true?

-Who are the three people outside of the administration Tom Kane, Lee Hamilton, and Congressman Jack Martha.
+Who are the three people outside of the administration?

-I'm sorry, folks, it just doesn't compute.
+It just doesn't compute.

-I don't know who I don't know, I don't know what to believe.
+I don't know what to believe.

 I'm not calling anybody a liar.